Why you should care

 The “island” is also a constant source of tension: The U.S. and other NATO partners recently deployed thousands of troops to Poland to send a message to Russia, which is placing more of its own missiles and troops in Kaliningrad.
 That’s why the baby-faced governor’s appointment by the Kremlin in October 2016 could be a harbinger of bigger things.

 Alikhanov is an economist by training who spent his early years in federal ministry posts before being dispatched to the Baltic.
 Now he’s trying to spur development and maintain the remote province’s access to Russian transportation and natural gas lines.
-Come September’s election campaign, he will face the first real test of his strength with the public, and he’s already showing a fondness for Putinesque sarcasm.
+He won 81 percent of the vote for re-election in September, and he’s already showing a fondness for Putinesque sarcasm.
 When Lithuania proposed building a border fence to deal with the Russian “threat,” Alikhanov told Russian TV that he could send some bricks.

 Kremlinology is an inexact science, of course.
 Schulmann says that grooming high-powered Kremlin figures in this way would be unprecedented, and she’s skeptical even though there is “the halo of expectation” around the new governors.
 “I still believe that if you want to rise in Moscow, you have to be in Moscow,” she says.
 But then again, she admits, “the rules may have changed.”